ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/fluid_block.rst

 Fluid Block
 ###########

-A fluid block is a collection of fields that can be used at the author's discretion when creating or editing an entry.
-The fields in the fluid block can be used multiple times in an entry and the order of the fields specified during publication.
-Fluid blocks give the author control over the layout of various page elements without the need for markup while ensuring the output doesn't break out of the design.
+A fluid block is a collection of fields.
+A fluid block can contain any native field type except another field block.
+The fields assigned to the field block can then be used multiple times in the same entry when creating/editing the entry.
+The author also has control over the order of the fields.

+Fluid blocks give the author control over the structure of their content, while ensuring the final output uses the correct design elements.
+All that is done without the author worrying about markup or html.
+They simply add content to the fields, and template can wrap each field in the proper markup.

 *************
 Template Tags